lixworth/lixworth/README.md

 - 🌱 I’m currently learning many things.
 - 📫 How to reach me: lixworth@outlook.com
+- 👯 I’m looking to collaborate on @bugdhdj
+- I’m make lixworth/rinobot with ♥️ .
 <!--
 **lixworth/lixworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.